inbrainai/unitysdk/README.md

 Also, there are settings specific for iOS platform:
 - Server (flag indicating whether your app using S2S callbacks for inBrain rewards)
 - Production environment (flag indicating whether your app is launching in the inBrain production environment)
+- Use legacy framework (flag indicating whether legacy iOS framework with bitcode enabled should be used)

 ## Usage